 - Apply a warm compress to the affected area to help unblock plugged up pores.
 Simply use a warm washcloth and hold it to your puppy’s chin for a few of minutes until the cloth is cool.

-Do not try to squeeze your puppy’s acne spots since this increases the likelihood of bacterial infection and possibly scarring.
+As tempting as it may be, do not try to squeeze and pop your puppy’s pimples since this increases the likelihood of bacterial infection and possibly scarring.